 Life challenges can also produce stress, depression, and other mental health-related concerns that may lead to anger.
 Circumstances like financial stress, career trouble, feeling threatened, or relationship conflict may trigger frequent angry feelings, for example.

 Additionally, an individual’s upbringing frequently plays a part in unhealthy expressions of anger later in life.
 Those who were raised in a home where one or both parents responded to stressors with unhealthy anger are likely to have learned to respond in the same manner.
 Past experiences of being treated unfairly can cause a person to feel disrespected, or create deep seated feelings of low self-esteem which may also contribute to angry emotions.

 Tips For Managing Anger In A Healthy Way

-Understanding and identifying anger sources can be an important first step toward managing it.
+Understanding and identifying anger sources, especially the physical and mental triggers, can be an important first step toward managing anger.
 If you’re having trouble expressing anger in healthy ways, there are several proven anger management strategies that you can try.

 Remove Yourself From The Situation

 Sometimes, putting some distance between yourself and the source of your anger can prevent it from worsening.
 Removing yourself from an angry situation can also give you time to de-stress and bring yourself back to balance.
 If you’re having an argument with a partner, for example, you might ask if you can go to separate rooms for a bit or take a walk on your own.
 If you have anger driving issues, you could consider safely pulling off the road to take some deep breaths.
 Once you can identify the source of your anger, temporarily removing yourself from that situation may give you the time and space to calm down and reset.